-“Names in Brick and Stone: Histories from the University’s Built Landscape” has been produced by the students in History/American Studies 671: Introduction to Public History taught at the University of North Carolina at Chapel Hill by Dr. Anne Mitchell Whisnant in 2015 and 2017 and assisted in 2015 by American Studies Graduate Research Assistant Charlotte Fryar.
+“Names in Brick and Stone: Histories from the University’s Built Landscape” was produced by the students in History/American Studies 671: Introduction to Public History taught at the University of North Carolina at Chapel Hill by Dr. Anne Mitchell Whisnant in 2015 and 2017 and assisted in 2015 by American Studies Graduate Research Assistant Charlotte Fryar.

 In 2017, Dr. Whisnant and the students created a parallel campus history site for East Carolina University, “Legacies on the Landscape: Buildings and Names at East Carolina University.”